Nampeyo 1 (unsigned)Dimensions:

 3.0” h X 8.875” w

-This bowl is well-made with substantial, even walls.
+Bowl 2014-07 is well-made with substantial, even walls.
 There is an extra coil of clay forming the inner lip, an accepted criteria for defining a bowl as formed by Nampeyo (Blairs, 1999:91).
 The bowl is slipped with a thin layer of clay that was then stone-polished.
 The bottom of the bowl is worn, allow us to observe the light almost white color of the clay that formed the bowl.
 The slip fired with an even light gold blush with only incidental lighter color where it was protected from he heat of the fire by another pot or protective shard.
+Thje slip is lightly crackled.
 Following a classification established by Harold Colton, Barbara Kramer would classify the vessel as “Sikyatki Revival” (1996:160).

-The form of bowl 2014-07 is common, but its unobstructed surface encourages innovative design:
+The form of bowl 2014-07 is common; its unobstructed surface encourages innovative design:

 “…The characteristic Hopi vessel is the small bowl….It is on these small bowls that the most typical Hopi patterns are found….The decoration of the water jar is very much more formal than that of the bowl….The character of the decorative motifs is…less free on the water jar than on bowls.
 Water jar patterns are very largely geometric and angular (1929:41-42).”

 The design on bowl 2014-07 is a simplified derivative of the “bird-hanging-from-skyband” design first seen in this collection on bowl 1993-04, a curvilinear element sweeping off of a linear design.
 All elements of the design were outlined with a thin black line, presumably before the design was filled with color.